Home Energy Physics Nuclear Power Electricity Climate Change Lighting Control Contacts Links

 = 8.377 deg C

-However, there will be a further reduction in intermediate heat exchanger performance because the primary side of the intermediate heat exchanger operates in the laminar flow region.
+However, there will be a further reduction in intermediate heat exchanger performance because the intermediate heat exchanger operates in the laminar flow region.
 The effective tube wall thickness is increased by about (1 / 16) inch of sodium.
 At 700 deg K the liquid sodium has a thermal conductivity of 70.53 W / m-deg K.

 Hence the temperature drop delta T across the (1 / 16) inch thick liquid sodium boundary layer is given by: